-How we do Trigger Point Therapy – This is How (and Why) We Do It
+The Morales Method® Approach to Trigger Point Therapy – How (and Why) We Do It

 This is a great question.
 But before I go there, I want to say that I fully acknowledge that Trigger Points are still a mystery and current (and past) research has found their existence difficult to prove.
 From my experience, I know that the concept and approach discussed below are effective, which is the main reason why I share it with students and colleagues.

-To get back on track, one of the main differences in how we Morales Method® Therapists work a Trigger Point is that we use the concept of Directional Resistance and Directional Ease.
+To get back on track, one of the main differences in how we Morales Method® Therapists work a Trigger Point is that we use the concept of Directional Resistance and Directional Ease (learn more here).
 In the Morales Method®, Directional Resistance is a big part of how we work and is the foundation for the different variations in our work, such as addressing Trigger Points.

 Working at end range is key.
 This term is used to describe how deep we sink in to the tissue.
 End range is the level of depth we go to in the tissue without being forceful or exerting too much pressure.
 It would feel natural to sink down to End Range.
 It is important to work at end range because, in my experience, it provides us with the most effective results.